michaeljfriedman/simple-neural-network/README.md

 in PowerShell (Windows) for instructions on its usage.
 Read on for details on the project's dependencies.

 ### Dependencies
+This project is written in Python 2.7, and it requires the following Python packages:

+- Numpy: vector/matrix algebra package, used for network computations
+- Matplotlib: data plotting library, used to plot network training progress

-This project is written in Python 2.7, and it currently requires only Numpy (Python vector/matrix algebra package) for vector/matrix computation in neural_network.py.
-If you already have this installed or would rather just install it yourself, you don't need the `configure` script.
+If you already have these installed or would rather just install it yourself, you don't need the `configure` script.
 It's only here as a convenience.

 ## Documentation
 For more details, see the [project documentation](docs/README.md).